 REC-AU-06: Allow casual use recreational gold panning in the NCA.
 Panning will be restricted to collection of material with non-motorized and non-mechanized equipment below the surface of the water.
 It will also be restricted to processing of material with non-motorized and non-mechanized equipment (e.g., underwater sluices).
 Re-evaluate if resource conditions warrant restrictions or closures.
 Close the D-E NCA to all other forms of recreational prospecting.

-Signage at the site provides a simpler version of the prospecting rules at this unclaimable site.
+Signage at the site provides a simpler version of the prospecting rules at this unclaimable site but gives the impression sluices are forbidden…darn.

 There may be seasonal closures for fish spawning or other concerns so ask the local BLM office before you head out. http://www.blm.gov/office/grand-junction-field-office

-Also remember, this is pans and sluices only, sorry no mechanized gear.
+Also remember, this is pans only, sorry no mechanized gear.

 This site costs money to keep up.
 The only way it makes money is shopping referrals.
 If you appreciate the info here, please click thru one of my Amazon ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going: